ericmasiello/priorityconstruction/src/content/quote/intro.md

-Please fill out the form with all of your information and we will get back to you as soon as possible.
+Please fill out the form with all of your information.
+We will get back to you as soon as possible.